Hello! I am an illustrator, author, and automotive

 I would be remiss to not say anything about my engineering career.

-dimensions, have helped my career immensely; sketching out ideas on paper or PowerPoint,
+The skills I learned through drawing, graphic design, and writing have helped my career immensely, such as sketching out ideas on paper or PowerPoint,

 making diagrams, flowcharts, and graphs, creating attractive presentations, etc.